hiepph/dotfiles/README.md

 But why mixing instead of committing to one?

 - I like Nix, but it doesn't support some packages for Darwin, yet.
-- Homebrew, on the other hand, has strong support from the community and I can find almost any package.
+- Homebrew, on the other hand, has strong support from the community and I can find almost any package (e.g. `emacs`).
 But it messes with my systems (a.k.a `/usr/bin`) so I only use it to install some necessary packages.
+Sometimes I do like Homebrew to mutate my systems (e.g. `fish` shell).

 ## Homebrew